 What Is Safety Stock Inventory?
 Safety Stock Definition

-Safety stock inventory is extra product kept on-hand to account for unexpected delays from suppliers.
-Safety stock is always held when there is uncertainty in supply and is an effective insurance policy against stockouts, AKA running out of raw materials inventory, finished goods inventory, or packaging.
+Safety stock inventory is extra product kept on hand to account for unexpected delays from suppliers.
+Safety stock is always held in warehousing when there is uncertainty in supply.
+It's an effective insurance policy against stockouts, AKA running out of raw materials inventory, finished goods inventory, or packaging.

 The Purpose of Safety Stock Is to ...

 The purpose of safety stock is to have enough inventory to account for unanticipated shortages.
 It’s to prevent the loss of finished goods inventory and sales-ready customers.
-Gotta keep that work in process inventory pumping away.
+Gotta keep that work in process inventory pumping away and your order management specialist busy.

-The Importance of Safety Stock In Inventory Management
+The Importance of Safety Stock In the Inventory Management Process

 Not only do stockouts represent direct sales loss, they erode brand reputation and customer loyalty.
-Doesn’t matter if you’re a retailer losing public trust or a wholesaler that can’t deliver.
+Doesn’t matter if you’re a retailer losing public trust or a wholesaler that can’t deliver (see how to buy wholesale).
 When your customers can’t get what they want, they remember it.
+It also affects you inventory carrying cost, so it's important to control.

 Is Cycle Stock Safety Stock a Thing?

-There is some confusion around cycle stock vs. safety stock, but it’s easily clarified.
+There is some confusion around cycle inventory vs. safety stock, but it’s easily clarified.
 Cycle stock and safety stock are defined against each other.

 Cycle stock is the amount of inventory a business cycles through to satisfy regular inventory supply or demand.
 Safety stock, on the other hand, is the amount of inventory needed to avoid stockouts in the event of unanticipated supply.